Fountain with Hoover tower in the background

 iProcurement system users

-All current requisition, expense journal, and labor distribution approvers must complete FIN-PROG-0103: Approving Financial Transaction by Jan.
-31, 2023 to maintain corresponding approval authorities.
+Effective Jan.
+31, 2023, all current requisition, expense journal, and labor distribution approvers must complete FIN-PROG-0103: Approving Financial Transaction to maintain corresponding approval authorities.

 Financial Transaction Approvers